CuBoulder/lil_shrugger/README.md

 At the root of the application, we have the HTML files used for navigation.
 In the future, there will probably only be one HTML file, "index.html", that acts as a front controller and the body of the page would be loaded and swtiched via AJAX.
 For now, it is simpler just to have a separate HTML file per path/route.

-- **config.js** - Used for site configuration like username/password and base URL of app instance.
-- **routes.js** - A listing of the current routes that helps generate a menu structure.
 - **index.html** - Homepage of the app which currently maps to a listing of site records.
+- **status.html** - Eventually will contain an overview of statuses relating to Atlas.

 Then there are other HTML files for pages.
 For instance, the "status.html" page is intended to list a quick check of the status of things like Apache, Celery, etc. that we can use when starting to debug an issue. "code.html" will be added in the future to list out code assets.